69 Korora Basin Road, Korora is on the market with PRD Real Estate Coffs Harbour

 Characterised by hardwood timber floors and a neutral colour palette all that is left to do is put your furniture in and start living.

-Downstairs is also a surprise and includes a rumpus room, another bedroom, large office + storage area, combined bathroom/laundry plus a wet bar or kitchenette.
+Downstairs is also a surprise and includes a rumpus room, another bedroom, large office and storage area, combined bathroom/laundry plus a wet bar or kitchenette.

 This area would be perfect as a teenage retreat or great for guest accommodation.